benniebendiksen/benniebendiksen.github.io/Python/Weather Trend Analysis/README.md

 # Daily Temperature Trend Analysis

-Reading in temperature data from multiple weather stations surrounding Ann Harbor, Michigan, I've geenrated a time series plot with a scatter overlay of daily data points exceeding the previous ten year daily record high or low for each respective day, as well as a line plot for data points exceeding the previous ten year _overall_ record high or low
+Reading in temperature data from multiple weather stations surrounding Ann Harbor, Michigan, I've genrated a time series plot with a scatter overlay of daily data points exceeding the previous ten year daily record high or low for each respective day, as well as a line plot with a scatter overlay for data points exceeding the previous ten year _overall_ record high or low

 ```markup